 Stories and Felt Boards DIY

-Nursery rhymes and felt!
-Essential for preschool and all learners love them!
-I wanted to share what I have been working on as I prepare for next school year.
+love them!
+I wanted to share what I have been working on as I prepare

 I had a ton of felt that I purchased at Jo-Ann Fabric and Craft Store using their awesome coupons!
 They also have a Teacher Rewards Program that you can sign up for and get an additional 15% off your classroom purchases.
 Yes!
 This includes already discounted items!
 This program is open to state certified educators, home school teachers with proof, and child care providers.